Mahatma Gandhi's ideals must continue to guide actions in ensuring peace and stability around the world: Jaishankar | Politics

 Mahatma Gandhi's ideals must continue to guide actions in ensuring peace and stability around the world: Jaishankar

-External Affairs Minister S Jaishankar Wednesday said that as the world grapples with violence, armed conflicts and humanitarian emergencies, Mahatma Gandhis ideals must continue to guide actions in ensuring peace and stability around the world.He made the remarks while jointly unveiling Mahatma Gandhis bust at a sombre ceremony at the North Lawns of the United Nations with UN Secretary General Antonio Guterres and President of the 77th session of the General Assembly Csaba Korosi.The ceremony was attended by UN Ambassadors and leaders as well as Security Council members.
+External Affairs Minister S Jaishankar Wednesday said that as the world grapples with violence, armed conflicts and humanitarian emergencies, Mahatma Gandhis ideals must continue to guide actions in ensuring peace and stability around the world.He made the remarks while jointly unveiling Mahatma Gandhis bust at a sombre ceremony at the North Lawns of the United Nations with UN Secretary General Antonio Guterres and President of the 77th session of the General Assembly Csaba Korosi.Honoured to join UNSG antonioguterres and UNPGA Csaba Korosi in unveiling the bust of Mahatma Gandhi at the UN Headquarters.

 External Affairs Minister S Jaishankar Wednesday said that as the world grapples with violence, armed conflicts and humanitarian emergencies, Mahatma Gandhi's ideals must continue to guide actions in ensuring peace and stability around the world.